Agder Kollektivtrafikk

 Agder Kollektivtrafikk AS is a public transport administrator for the county of Agder, Norway.

-It is owned by and works on behalf of Agder County Municipality and based in Kristiansand.
+It is owned by the County of Agder (80%) and the Municipality of Kristiansand (20%).
+AKT reports to Agder County Municipality and is based in Kristiansand.
 It does not operate the transport, but has contracts with operators.
-The four main bus terminals, in Kristiansand, Mandal, Lyngdal and Flekkefjord are operated by Agder Kollektivtrafikk.
-It also operates the information system for publishing timetables in both Vest-Agder and Aust-Agder.
+The county's four main bus terminals, in Kristiansand, Mandal, Lyngdal and Flekkefjord, are operated by Agder Kollektivtrafikk.

+AKT also operates the information system for publishing timetables in the county.